MithamoMorgan/Writting_Clean_python_code/README.md

 ## General Tips for Clean code:

 ### 1. Follow PEP 8:
   Adhere to pythons style guide, PEP 8.
 It covers conventions for naming, identation, and other aspects of writting clean and readable code.
+Check out the official website [pep 8 - style Guide for python code](https://peps.python.org/pep-0008/)